solita/solita.github.com/_posts/2019-04-29-safer-and-cleaner-seas-stm.md

 layout: post
 title: Safer and cleaner seas via Sea Traffic Management
 author: arto
 excerpt: Air traffic has been digitalized long ago.
-Now, the seas are going same route as well.
-Future holds much safer and cleaner marine traffic for all of us.
+Now, the seas are going the same route as well.
+The future holds much safer and cleaner marine traffic for all of us.
 tags:
 - Environment
 - Automation